Does Baking Soda Clean Toilets?

 How Does Baking Soda Clean?

-Before getting to the exciting part, it’s essential to know how baking soda cleans.
+It’s essential to know how baking soda cleans.
 The power of baking soda as a cleaning tool is primarily physical.
 It gently cleanses away dirt, rust, and stubborn stains.
 You can even use it to clean the grout in your home!

 There’s also a lot of chemistry involved when you use baking soda.
 It reacts well with grease in stains, forming glycerol.
 Glycerol is an ingredient in detergent and soap.
-Also, carbonic acid will form when you use baking soda with vinegar.
-It is a weak acid that activates the corrosive power of vinegar.

 Moreover, baking soda releases carbon dioxide, the same gas that makes soft drinks produce bubbles.
 As a result, baking soda has an excellent scrubbing effect.